Palmstroemen/WB_Organizer/README.md

 1. Select the Workbench dialog (the 3rd from the top), ...
 2. scroll down to the very bottom of the list, and ...
-3. select inside the dropdown to place the selector widget to the **top right corner** of the window.
+3. select inside the dropdown to place the selector widget in the **top right corner** of the window.

 ![](./Resources/images/WBO_config.png)

-Now after a restart your old Workbench selector will sit in the top right corner like so:
+Now after a restart, your old Workbench selector will sit in the top right corner like so:

 ![](./Resources/images/WBO_Start.png)

 There it is still available but won't disturb or confuse you.

-Finally you might consider to remove some useless buttons from the workbenches area like the file load and save buttons, the undo and redo buttons to save you some more screenspace. *(Won't you use [Ctrl]+[Z] for undo and [Ctrl]+[Y] for redo?
+Finally, you might consider removing some useless buttons from the workbenches area like the file load and save buttons, and the undo and redo buttons to save you some more screenspace. *(Won't you use [Ctrl]+[Z] for undo and [Ctrl]+[Y] for redo?
 So why waste your screen space with these buttons?)*

 Now you can try to **rearrange all your workbench buttons** in a way that they are not shuffled around on each workbench change.
-See how the upper left part of our workbenches remain static on the change of workbenches.
+See how the upper left part of our workbenches remains static on the change of workbenches.

 ![](./Resources/videos/WBO_in_action.gif)